10 Exclusive Books With Morally Grey Characters

 2. Sawkill Girls

 The story of this book is between fantasy and horror.
-You will meet a scarier super feminist and very queer.
+You will meet a scarier, super feminist, and very queer.
 The book follows three main characters who are girls on Sawkill Island, where something is kidnapping and killing teen girls.
 So, there are a lot of creepy things going on.
 Also, this one does include a female-female romance with an on-the-page asexual representation.

 The characters are enjoyable to read about, but I didn’t find any cliffhanger moments.
-Moreover, I found part two is very simple and predictable.
+Moreover, I found part two to be very simple and predictable.
 Overall, I enjoyed the atmosphere and the relationship between the characters, especially the ambiguous one.
 If you are looking for something that is very feminist and queer representation with morally grey characters, this is a good one to check out.

 Author: Claire Legrand